Automattic/isolated-block-editor/README.md

 - Bundled without Gutenberg - if used on a WordPress site then you can use the Gutenberg code already included with WordPress.
 You will need a working WordPress site, but do not need to include Gutenberg within your editor
 - Bundled with Gutenberg - Gutenberg is included within the editor and there is no dependency on WordPress or PHP

-Examples are provided for both situations (see [Plain text editor](examples/plain-text-editor/README.md) for bundled and [Gutenberg Everywhere](https://github.com/Automattic/gutenberg-everywhere/) for unbundled).
+Examples are provided for both situations (see [Plain text editor](examples/plain-text-editor/README.md) for bundled and [Blocks Everywhere](https://github.com/Automattic/gutenberg-everywhere/) for unbundled).

 The key difference is in the Webpack config.
 If you don't want to bundle Gutenberg with your editor then you can use the `DependencyExtractionWebpackPlugin` plugin: